 *shared during our monthly Stevens Forward meeting (Thursday, February 17th 2011)

-• "..Minnesota's population is aging.
+"..Minnesota's population is aging.
 In 2020, there will be more people over the age of 65 than children in school.
 By 2030, the Minnesota Department of Human Services expects that 1 in 4 people in Minnesota will be over the age of 65. ["Trading Places" from Star Tribune.com] This phenomenon is commonly characterized as "The Age Wave" as the population not only ages but people are also living longer.

-"is the designated area agency on aging for the seven county metropolitan area.
+Communities throughout Minnesota and the nation are preparing for the aging of the baby boom generation through intentional planning initiatives often referred to as "communities for a lifetime."..
+Metropolitan Area Agency on Aging (MAAA) "is the designated area agency on aging for the seven county metropolitan area.
 Area agencies on aging were established under the Older Americans Act (OAA) in 1973 to respond to the needs of Americans aged 60 and over in every local community.
 There are over 650 area agencies on aging in the United States and 6 in Minnesota.
 Minnesota area agencies on aging are designated by the Board on Aging (Off Site) to provide three critical functions: OAA funding administration, community planning and service development, and information and assistance."
+Creating an age-friendly community, By Eric J. Monson

-"..His presentation covered the myths and realities of the coming baby boomer age wave and questioned whether communities would be properly able to handle a large percentage of their population entering varying types of senior care situations.
-Luce said that the baby boomer generation will enter retirement and senior living much different than what we've believed traditionally; working and staying in their own homes longer than previous generations.
 Luce shared national survey statistics that said over 50 percent of possible retirees ages 45-70 had thought of working during retirement and the same percentage had considered working part-time.
 Also, in Minnesota, 93 percent of baby boomers say they plan to continue living in their own home rather than renting space in senior living apartments, assisted living, nursing homes, or other residential senior care options....

 For aging communities, Luce's predictions for the future looked bleak with budgets remaining tight, programs and services likely to continue to be cut.
 He said organizations will rely more heavily on volunteers and as baby boomers age in-home services and care will expand and employers will become more flexible in keeping seniors at work.